Passion's Log

 Step 7:

-Click “Next” to Create Shortcuts
+Click “Next” for Create Shortcuts

 Step 8: